 The only thing I have is a rear end collision between Mr. Andrade's car in the front and Mr. Panemeno's car to the rear of him.
 They did bump one another, or actually Mr. Panemeno did bump Mr. Andrade.
 That is the state of the evidence at this time, but all that has shown to me is that an accident occurred, and I have nothing else.
 Nobody saw him following too closely, we do not have any skid marks indicating perhaps speed.
 I do not know the distance that these cars were following one another.
 I have no indicia of negligence whatever.
 All we have is the happening of an accident.
 I will grant the motion.

-This case make clear that there is an evidentiary presumption of negligence that arises in Maryland when a motor vehicle is lawfully stopped on a highway awaiting for traffic to clear before entering an intersecting highway and that vehicle is suddenly struck from behind by another vehicle.
+This case makes clear that there is an evidentiary presumption of negligence that arises in Maryland when a motor vehicle is lawfully stopped on a highway awaiting for traffic to clear before entering an intersecting highway and that vehicle is suddenly struck from behind by another vehicle.
 The presumption of negligence in Maryland rear end accidents is, however, rebuttable by the defendant's accident lawyer.
 The procedural consequences, once a prima facie case is established, require that the person against whom the presumption is directed assume the burden of going forward with the evidence, but the burden of persuasion remains with the plaintiff.
-In other words, the burden of proof still remains with the plaintiff.
-Plaintiff must, for example, prove that the personal injuries suffered in the accident were caused by the Defendant's negligence.
+In other words, the burden of proof remains with the plaintiff.
+The plaintiff must, for example, prove that the personal injuries suffered in the accident were caused by the defendant's negligence.
 But once a prima facie case is established by showing evidence of a rear end collision, the defendant In Maryland has the burden to overcome the presumption of negligence.

 - Jury Instruction You Should Get in Most Rear End Accident Cases in Maryland